 What will be the structure of the company?

 Once you have decided what kind of business it is that you want to do and where to do it from, you will have to come up with the structure of the company.
-Yes, it is very important to decide on this before moving forward with your plans because then it will determine if you are going to be a partnership business, a limited liability company or a joint venture and so on.
+Yes, it is very important to decide on this before moving forward with your plans because then it will determine if you are going to be started a partnership business, a limited liability company or a joint venture and so on.
 Based on your decision you will be required to fulfill certain demands such as appointing the director of a company or have a company secretary who will oversee all the operations.
 All these are crucial because once you go to apply for company registration or let us say want a business license, data regarding your shareholders and directors will be needed.
 Also one more thing, you have to think about ROI in Vietnam.

 How much capital is needed?